armbian/documentation/docs/User-Guide_Getting-Started.md

 7z and zip archives can be uncompressed with [7-Zip](http://www.7-zip.org/) on Windows, [Keka](http://www.kekaosx.com/en/) on OS X and 7z on Linux.
 Images shall only be written with [Etcher](https://www.etcher.io) on all platforms since unlike other tools Etcher validates  burning results **saving you from corrupted SD card contents**.

-Also important: Most SD cards are only optimised for sequential reads/writes as it's common in digital cameras. this is what the *speed class* is about.
+Also important: Most SD cards are only optimised for sequential reads/writes as it's common in digital cameras.
+This is what the *speed class* is about.
 The SD Association defined [*Application Performance Class*](https://www.sdcard.org/developers/overview/application/index.html) as a standard for random IO performance.

 |Application Performance Class|Pictograph|Miniumum Random Read|Minimum Random Write|Minimum Sustained (Seq.
 Write)|
 |---|---|---|---|---|